If you want to join us, the email address, El Rushbo at EIBNet.us.

 All right.

-You said you bet it is this makes the never Trump Republicans really people that I'm very interested in.
+This makes the never Trump Republicans really people that I'm very interested in.

 No.

-Uh okay, what is then?
+Okay, what is then?

 Nothing.

-Well uh how about this?
+Well, how about this?

 How about this?

-Uh our Constitution allows for uh congressional oversight.
+Our Constitution allows for congressional oversight.

-Which which side's more likely to find themselves up against impeachment if Trump, if Trump is really that bad, can't those people look to get him out?
+Which side's more likely to find themselves up against impeachment if Trump, if Trump is really that bad, can't those people look to get him out?

 Whereas Hillary, you'd never pull her out.